 This is important on every level of sewing machine, but especially so on the high-end models.
 The stitches, whether decorative or embroidery, should look like they were done professionally.
 In fact, during a test stitch, you should be able to let go of the fabric and have the machine sew it perfectly on its own.

-In our experience, the MC15000 sews quietly enough that we can listen to soft music while using it.
+In our experience, the Janome models sew quietly enough that we can listen to soft music while using them.

 #3: Automatic End-Of-Stitch Features